Test-Time Efficient Pretrained Model Portfolios for Time Series Forecasting: Experiments and Results

 In exploratory experiments, we also tested 3K, 10K, and 20K post-training steps, but observed no significant performance differences.
 As a result, we did not tune this variable further or include it as an experimental factor, and we use 1K gradient steps in our main experiments.
 This post-training phase amounts to only 0.5\% of the generalist's training time, making our method of constructing specialists extremely lightweight.
 Each portfolio includes the generalist and its associated specialists.

 To evaluate a portfolio on a target task, we hold out the last $H$ observations from the training set to create a validation window.
 All models in the portfolio generate forecasts for this window.
 We then either select the model with the lowest loss on the validation set, or fit a weighted ensemble using the greedy ensemble selection algorithm \citep{caruana2004ensemble} implemented in AutoGluon \citep{shchur2023autogluon}.
+These are based on rolling-window evaluations (also referred to as backtesting or out-of-time folds) and can be performed even with a single time series.
+It can also be performed by increasing the number of evaluation windows.
+Namely, instead of using a single window for selecting which specialists provide the best forecasts, one could rely on multiple.
 The selected model or ensemble is then applied to the test set to produce final forecasts.
+Note that we use the same methodology throughout all experiments.

 Most of our results are reported on Chronos Benchmark II\footnote{\url{https://huggingface.co/spaces/autogluon/fev-leaderboard}} (BM2).
 Importantly, all datasets in the benchmark are zero-shot examples for our models (these datasets, including their training partitions, were not used in training of Chroma portfolios).
 Following the benchmark, we report the probabilistic forecasting results using the weighted quantile loss (WQL) and point forecasting results using the mean absolute scaled error (MASE).
 Finally, we also evaluate the larger Chroma variants on GIFT-Eval\footnote{\url{https://huggingface.co/spaces/Salesforce/GIFT-Eval}} \citep{aksu2024gift}.
 For both benchmarks, we report aggregate performance using the geometric mean of relative errors.
 Specifically, for each dataset, we divide the model’s error by that of a baseline (Seasonal Naive unless stated otherwise), and then compute the geometric mean across datasets \citep{fleming1986not}.
 Further details on the experiment setup are given in Appendix~\ref{appendix:new_chronos}.